Mimino666/python-xextract/README.rst

 Number of elements matched with either css or xpath selector is validated against the ``quant`` parameter.
 If the number of elements doesn't match the expected quantity, ``ParsingError`` exception is raised.
-In practice you can use this and be notified when the crawled website changes its HTML structure.
+In practice you can use this to be notified when the website changes its HTML structure.

 Syntax for ``quant`` mimics the regular expressions.
-You can either pass them as string, single integer or a tuple of two integers.
+You can either pass the value as string, single integer or a tuple of two integers.

 Value of ``quant`` also modifies whether the result of parsing will be a single value or a list of values.